Beatrice Faust: Feminist

+Author and critic

-Among her early writings, she contributed to the Australian edition of The Little Red Schoolbook and, during the 1970s, for The Age newspaper, she wrote regularly on films and was pioneer reviewer of photography exhibitions, as well as contributing to Nation Review and elsewhere.
+Among her early writings, she contributed to the Australian edition of The Little Red Schoolbook.
+During the 1970s, for The Age newspaper, she wrote regularly on films and was a pioneer reviewer of photography and promoted it as an art form; in one of her contributions to Nation Review, Palmer notes her suggestion that "There is no reason why photographs cannot be sold like prints, in numbered editions" and points to her 1973 article in Photography News that "claimed of Jerrems that ‘this lass has great potential in becoming one of the most sought-after photographers in Australia’.
+The comments proved prophetic."

 Later, in the late 1980s into the 1990s, she had a regular column in the Weekend Australian, one result of which was a court case involving Jeff Kennett, the then Victorian premier.

+Later life and legacy

 In the latter part of her career she returned to one of her earliest vocations, as a teacher, becoming a lecturer in English at, first, RMIT, Melbourne, and then Monash University, Victoria, where she widened the scope her concern to include the educational syllabus of Australia on a more general level.

-After her retirement she lived in Churchill, a town in Gippsland, Victoria.
+After her retirement she lived in Churchill, a town in Gippsland, Victoria where she died on 30 October 2019.

 Judith Brett published her biography of Faust, Fearless Beatrice Faust in 2024.